 Understand your target market by defining the audience for whom your specific products or services are designed.
 You can construct detailed buyer personas that help you upgrade your marketing tactics by doing in-depth data analysis and evaluation of your prospective clients.

-Consider the following instances when segmenting your audience:
+Consider the following factors when segmenting your audience

 - Demographics – What age group?
 What gender?